 When we get a new cat, most owners set about cat-proofing the house by ensuring that cleaning products and chemicals are put out of reach.
 We will also check things like essential oils and diffusers to make sure that they are safe to have in the house with cats, but one group of items that we are less vigilant about is houseplants.
 Many cats enjoy a munch on the green leaves and flowers that we keep potted on the living room mantlepiece, and some of them can be highly toxic to our pets.
-One such plant that is toxic to cats is philodendron.
+One such plant, philodendron, is toxic to cats.
 Let’s learn everything you need to know about philodendron and cats in this article.

 Philodendron & Cats

 The philodendron is a genus of plants that includes more than 400 species, including the popular Swiss cheese plant.
 The leaves of philodendrons contain calcium oxalate crystals.
-When eaten, these crystals irritate the mouth.
+When chewed, these crystals irritate the mouth.
 If ingested, they can also irritate the lining of the stomach and intestines.

 Signs that your cat may have munched on your philodendron include a watering mouth, vomiting, and blood from the mouth.
 Thankfully, the problem will rarely be worse than a sore stomach or, if your cat gets the crystals in its eyes, it could also lead to watering eyes.
 In extremely rare cases, cats can experience respiratory difficulties due to swollen airways.

 Although it rarely requires veterinary treatment, you should monitor the symptoms and consult your vet if they do get worse.
 Otherwise, keep a close eye on your cat and offer ice cubes, water, or some delicious cat-friendly chicken broth cooked without garlic or onion.
 Ice helps to reduce the inflammation while liquids will flush the crystals from your cat’s mouth and help to alleviate the discomfort that they have caused.

 The 5 Other Plants That Are Toxic to Cats

 Philodendrons are said to be mild to moderately toxic to cats, but they are just one house plant that could cause discomfort or worse for your feline friend.
 Five other popular house plants that you should prevent your cat from eating include: